- Benefit from dedicated laboratories and computer rooms where you can learn a variety of psychological research methods

 The Department of Psychology places great emphasis on the quality of teaching, and discussions of learning and teaching are regular features of departmental meetings.
 We highly value the views of our students and encourage them to contribute to our discussions via their student representatives.

-The Department is situated on different floors of the same building, with the hub being the Psychology Resources Room, which provides students with an alternative study area where students and staff gather for informal chats over tea or coffee.
+The Department is situated on different floors of the same building, with the hub being the Psychology Social Learning Space, which provides students with an alternative study area where students and staff gather for informal chats over tea or coffee.
 Nearby is the Psychology Departmental Office, academic staff offices and some of the many research rooms and laboratories.
-The close location of all our facilities contributes to a lively yet intimate academic atmosphere allowing students and staff to get to know one another.
+The close location of all our facilities contributes to a lively yet supportive academic atmosphere allowing students and staff to get to know one another.

 The Department houses several laboratories which support cutting edged research in social, developmental, cognitive and biological psychology, and has attracted significant investment in recent years to support both our teaching programmes and our research.
 All academic staff play an active role in research and by the third year, students are able to undertake their own research project and make contributions to the vibrant research culture.

 - Department research seminars (approximately on a fortnightly basis during term time)

 - The opportunity to undertake the University of Winchester's Research Apprenticeship Programme which enables students to work with academics on a genuine research project, so that they engage first-hand in cutting-edge scholarly activity and build vital transferable skills for their future.

 - A range of academic and social activities organised by the student-led Psychology Society

 - Community based experience on the popular volunteering module